scottalmond/EscapeRoom/resources/DESIGN.md

 # Schedule

+- Requirement [TIER 1] [Software] [Management]: The software development shall be "95% complete" by mid-March to facilitate an end-to-end play-through of the room.
-The following list of tasks shows the planned date of completion of significant code elements to achieve the mid-March "95% completion" deadline.
-A functional build entails displaying relevant content on the monitors in response to user and proctor inputs to facilitate an end-to-end play-through of the room.
+	- Implementation [TIER 2] [Software]: The following list of tasks shows the planned date of completion of significant code elements.
+A functional build entails displaying relevant content on the monitors in response to user and proctor inputs.

 - Dec 18, 2017 Architecture Plan
 - Dec 31, 2017 Functional Architecture, IO Handler, Core